Germany's Merck to buy Sigma-Aldrich for $17 billion to boost lab supplies operation

 Shares in Merck, which initially turned negative on the news, closed 4.3 percent higher at 72.63 euros, against a 0.2 percent lower European chemicals index .SX4P.

-Merck expects the tie-up, funded from about 2 billion euros in cash reserves and the issue of new debt, to yield annual synergy benefits of 260 million euros (204.66 million pounds) within three years after closing, by measures such as streamlining manufacturing, administration and research.
+Merck expects the tie-up, funded from about 2 billion euros in cash reserves and the issue of new debt, to yield annual synergy benefits of 260 million euros ($334 million) within three years after closing, by measures such as streamlining manufacturing, administration and research.
 It said it was too early to say if any jobs would be cut.

 The deal would more than double the lab equipment unit's adjusted core earnings, even without such synergy gains; including them, the increase would be 139 percent, based on proforma 2013 results.